 US Zip Code Match - Strings are parsed to attempt to identify a 5 digit zip code which is used for comparison, ignoring other characters.

 Company Name - Strings are treated as company names, and common company suffixes such as INC, CORP and LLC are ignored when comparing.

 - Similarity Threshold

-When the FuzzyMatch type is selected for a filter the similarity threshold slider will be enabled.
+When the match type other than ExactMatch is selected for a filter the similarity threshold slider will be enabled.
 The similarity threshold is a value between 0 and 1 that determines how similar the values need to be do be considered duplicates.
 A value of 0 would be not similar at all and a value of 1 would an exact match.